Wanasaurus/scissors-paper-stone/README.md

 # scissors-paper-stone
-A player versus computer scissors-paper-stone game.
-This is one of several The Odin Project assignments.
+As part of The Odin Project Foundation course, I created a player versus computer scissors-paper-stone game.